ricmmartins/fasthack-linux/Coach/Solution-14.md

 Successfully tagged simplephpapp:latest
 ```

-5. Let's run our container mapping the container port 80 to the 8080 on the virtual machine
+5. Let's run our container mapping the container port 80 to the 8080 on the server

 `student@vm01:~$ sudo docker run -d -p 8080:80 simplephpapp`